jmatsu/auto-export-proxy/README.md

 ### How to use

+If you are a student of Tokyo Institute of Technology and would like to use this, this require a network enviroment and to modify some statements in resources/unique.resource.

+1. Create a network enviroment for titech-pubnet.
 1. $ cd /path/to/auto-export-proxy
-1. $ $EDITOR resources/unique.resource (if you are a student of Tokyo Institute of Technology.
+1. $ $EDITOR resources/unique.resource

+For all users.

+1. $ cd /path/to/auto-export-proxy
 1. $ ./build

 Next statement should be written on .yourshrc